 Welcome to the Boston Palestine Film Festival!

-The 18th Annual BPFF is returning this fall from October 18-27 with a fully in-person program.
+The 19th Annual BPFF is returning this fall.

 We’re so excited to reconnect with our community and audiences with another season of powerful films.